-To reduce the risk of serious injury in a collision, always drive and ride with your seatback upright and the lap belt snug and low across the hips.
+Always drive and ride with your seatback upright and the lap belt snug and low across the hips.

 Seatback Recline

 Front seatback release levers

 It is necessary to use the seatback release when folding the back of the front seat forward for rear seat passenger entry or exit.
 This release handle is located on the lower outboard back of the seat.
 The seatback locks automatically when returned to the normal position.